hiiamboris/red-wiki/Rich-Text-support.md

 ### Multi-box mode

-In this mode, an arbitrary number of rich text paragraphs can be displayed inside the same rich-text face.
-In order to achieve that, an extra `text-box` keyword is supported in Draw dialect.
-Such keyword can only be used in this context, otherwise it will result in an error.
+In this mode, an arbitrary number of rich text areas can be displayed inside the same rich-text face.
+In order to achieve that, an extra `text-box` keyword is supported by Draw dialect.
+Such keyword will only produce a result in this context, otherwise it will be ignored.

 Specific facets:
 * `/draw` (block!): a block of `text-box` instructions, eventually mixed with regular Draw instructions.